Information for Physics Majors & Minors

 PHYS 2218 – Physics III: Waves and Thermal Physics

-PHYS 2210 – Exploring Experimental Physics
+PHYS 2210 – Exploring Experimental Physics new course

 PHYS 2207 students with life/chemical/health science interests who decide to switch to the physics major may complete: